Life after retirement doesn’t always end up looking like what you imagined.

 Life After Retirement Tip #9: Go back to school

-There are numerous classes both physically and online that can help you expand your mind, meet new people, and help you reach your life goals.
-Being an eternal student can help you always improve your skill set, stay relevant and contribute to your life’s purpose.
+There are numerous educational classes, both in-person and online, that can help you expand your mind, meet new people, and help you reach your life goals.
+Being an eternal student can help you improve your skill set, stay relevant and contribute to your life’s purpose.

 According to The ABA Journal, five habits of the eternal student that learns a new language: